15 min read

 The AI Discovery Dimension

-One of the most consequential reasons to run an agentic workflow in 2026 is the AI discovery layer that now mediates how decision-makers find thought leaders.
-ChatGPT crossed 900 million weekly users as of February 2026 (TechCrunch), processing 2.5 billion prompts per day.
-It is used by 92% of Fortune 500 companies.
-And 6sense's 2025 research found 40% of B2B buyers now begin vendor research using AI tools—tied with traditional search and expected to grow: 65% of B2B buyers say they expect to rely on AI search more this year.
+One of the most consequential reasons to run an agentic workflow is the AI discovery layer that now mediates how decision-makers find thought leaders.
+ChatGPT has crossed 900 million weekly users, processing roughly 2.5 billion prompts per day, and OpenAI's products are now used by 92% of Fortune 500 companies.
+6sense's 2025 research found that a large share of B2B buyers now rely on AI to synthesize their needs and validate a vendor shortlistβ€”often during evaluation rather than at the very start of researchβ€”and many expect to lean on AI tools even more going forward.

 "Agentic workflows don't just help you produce more content.
 They help you build the kind of sustained presence that gets discovered by the buyers who are looking for you."